CloudplexPlatform/developer-community/kubernetes/stateful set/labs/hostname/hostname.md

 ### Add hostname-info Service

-[Statefulset](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) is the workload API object used to manage stateful applications.

 Hostname-Info application is a restful microservice which will return Hostname information

 Locate the **Container** services from K8 resources in the pallet.